jerome-trc/viletech/README.md

 	- Adding features which fall outside GZDoom's scope.
 	- Eliminating compatibility for the 1% of legacy user content which GZDoom supports to its detriment.

+Beware that this project:
+- is deep in development.
+None of these crates are published for good reason; nothing is feature complete or rigorously-tested.
+You should not assume that an interface which isn't marked `unsafe` is safe.
+- is strictly a solo hobby project.
+The code within this repository is going to be deeply disorganized for the foreseeable future.

 ## Contents

 ### /cli